liawesomesaucer/jekyll-portfolio/_projects/sdhacks2017.md

 [Accompanying styleguide](https://invis.io/HZCT92XR5#/246860480_Styleguide)

-My role: Lead Designer + Frontend Developer
+My role: Designer + Frontend Developer

 A couple months after a successful SD Hacks 2016, I and some of the SD Hacks team took some steps back and evaluated where our web presence stood as a whole.
 Our previous site was a combination of many attempted themes, with a difficult (and corporate looking) color scheme.
 (I'll bash it all I want, because I designed it.)
 The team decided to start a rebrand from scratch, deciding only to keep the logo.